 - Everything is encrypted inside the database, even other information not secret (login, Website URL, my SSH keys, added files, etc.)

 - Versioning of secret is available

 Why use KeePassXC to manage your SSH keys on your SSH agent?

 Since you can protect your SSH keys with a passphrase, why is it better to store them inside KeePassXC?

 If your SSH keys are protected with a passphrase, you have to enter your passphrase every time you need to use them.
-When you are doing this a hundred of times on your daily routines, it’s very painful, and you are loosing a lot of time (who said it’s toil?).
+When you are doing this a hundred times in your daily routines, it’s very painful, and you are losing a lot of time (who said it’s toil?).
 Also, every key should have a different password.
 So you store your passwords in a password manager, like KeePassXC, and copy and paste your secrets all day long.

 To avoid this nightmare, some people store their keys AND the passphrase within SSH Agent.
 Since it’s a good and widely used solution, I don’t want to have my keys loaded into SSH agent.

 Here comes this awesome feature from KeePassXC that allows you to load and unload your keys into your SSH agent when you unlock or lock your secret database.
 In addition, because you can handle how the application is keeping your database open, you can also control how you maintain your keys available in SSH Agent.
 It means, for example, that when you lock your session, your keys are unloaded from SSH Agent and will only be available the next time you unlock your database.
 And ALL the keys will be loaded/unloaded this way.
 So, with only one action, all my keys are available (or unavailable).
 Combined with fingerprint unlock, it’s never an issue, and I save a lot of time every day for more interesting things than entering a passphrase for my SSH keys in addition to keeping my keys secret.

 If you don’t already have KeePassXC on your desktop, here is a quick installation guide.
 If you already have it, go to the next part.